-On July 11, 2016, the Company acquired, from administration, a 100% interest in the South Crofty Tin Project and associated mineral rights in Cornwall, UK.
+On March 16, 2016 the Company entered into a Share Purchase Agreement ("SPA") with Galena Special Situations Fund ("Galena") and Tin Shield Production Ltd. ("Tin Shield") (collectively, the "Sellers").
+Under the terms of this SPA, on July 11, 2016, the Company acquired, from administration, a 100% interest in the South Crofty Tin Project and associated mineral rights in Cornwall, UK.
 The Company, through its wholly-owned subsidiary Strongbow Exploration (UK) Limited owns a 100% interest in Western United Mines Limited ("WUML") and Cornish Minerals Limited (Bermuda) (collectively the "Companies").
 The Companies hold the rights to the South Crofty underground mine permission area, plus additional mineral rights located in various parts of Cornwall, UK.